mikesposito/glue/README.md

 # or
 glue "post https://example.com/user/add *authorization=6a75d4d7-84c3"

-# glue will send a body of type JSON
+# glue will set Authorization header
-# with a key "username" with value "admin"
+# to value "6a75d4d7-84c3"
 ```

 #### **Note**